wadie999/master-notes/audio-classification/README.md

 ## Research Article
 The findings and methodologies of this project are detailed in an accompanying research article.
 It provides a comprehensive analysis of the results obtained using the developed architectures and the implications for further research in audio classification.

-For more detailed information, refer to the full article linked here: [Deep Learning for Audio Classification](#)
+For more detailed information, refer to the full article linked here: [Deep Learning for Audio Classification](https://github.com/wadie999/master-notes/blob/main/audio-classification/docs/audio%20class%20paper.pdf)

----
-This README aims to provide an overview of the project and direct access to the resources and knowledge required to understand and replicate the results.
-It serves as a gateway for further exploration and development in the field of machine learning and audio processing.